Login with Netlify Identity

 • A clear schedule of negotiations should be agreed between UNDP and the Global Fund at the outset, with advance planning of negotiations and commitment to agreed timelines.
 An example of a schedule of negotiations can be accessed here.

-• The legal teams of both sides and the UNDP Global Fund/Health Implementation Support Team should be engaged at an early stage, with a view to ensuring that the CO does not get involved in lengthy negotiations on terms that are inconsistent with the legal framework.
+• The legal teams of both sides and the UNDP Global Fund Partnership and Health Systems Team (GFPHST) should be engaged at an early stage, with a view to ensuring that the CO does not get involved in lengthy negotiations on terms that are inconsistent with the legal framework.

-• There should be a clear understanding that grants are implemented pursuant to UNDP regulations, rules, policies and procedures, and decisions of its Governing Bodies.
+• Grants are implemented pursuant to UNDP regulations, rules, policies and procedures, and decisions of its Governing Bodies.

 • Conditions to the Grant Agreement should be kept to a minimum.